filebrowser/filebrowser/README.md

 ## Contributing

-If you're interested in contributing to this project, our documentation is the best places to start [https://filebrowser.org/contributing](https://filebrowser.org/contributing).
+If you're interested in contributing to this project, our documentation is the best place to start [https://filebrowser.org/contributing](https://filebrowser.org/contributing).